andrewhessler/paint-by-algo/THOUGHTS.md

 Conveniently, the distance it must be if you wrap is the `max axis value` - `the unwrapped distance`.

 But something is still wrong with my A*, I don't think it's making the correct shape...
 Or maybe it is, world wrapping is just funny?

+### Change Algorithm on demand, maybe UI, maybe rework pathfinding to send events in a bundle
+Reworked pathfinding to send in a bundle, sort of.
+Should also change animation to using an enum.